Rphad/ethereum-vanity-address/README.md

 ## Disclaimers

- - I have not tested or optimized the performance of the script.
+ - I have not benchmarked or optimized the performance of the script.
  - It uses the `crypto.randomBytes(32)` function to generate the private key, which I did not write.

 ## Installation